Date and Place of Birth: August 5, 1952; Chicago, Illinois, U.S.A.

 Date and Place of Episcopal Ordination: March 19, 2003, Holy Name Cathedral, Chicago.

 Bishop Thomas John Paprocki was ordained a priest for the Archdiocese of Chicago in 1978.
 After ordination, he studied law at DePaul University College of Law and was admitted to the Illinois Bar in 1981.
-Working as a parish priest at St. Michael Church in South Chicago, a neighborhood with high unemployment due to shutdowns of the local steel mills, Fr.
-Paprocki co-founded the South Chicago Legal Clinic to help answer the need for legal services for the poor.
-He still serves in a volunteer capacity as President of the organization, which is now known as the Chicago Legal Clinic.
+Working as a parish priest at St. Michael Church in South Chicago, a neighborhood with high unemployment due to shutdowns of the local steel mills, then-Father Paprocki co-founded the South Chicago Legal Clinic to help answer the need for legal services for the poor.
+In 2014 Bishop Paprocki was named President Emeritus and Of Counsel of the organization, now called the Chicago Legal Clinic.

-Concluding his service as Chancellor after two terms in office in June, 2000, Father Paprocki spent six weeks studying Polish language and culture at the Jagiellonian University in Kraków, Poland.
+Concluding his service as Chancellor after two terms in office in June, 2000, Father Paprocki studied Polish language and culture at the Jagiellonian University in Kraków, Poland.
 In January 2001, he was appointed Pastor of St. Constance Parish, serving primarily a large immigrant community from Poland on the northwest side of Chicago.
 Pope John Paul II appointed him to serve as Auxiliary Bishop of Chicago on January 24, 2003.
 Cardinal George named him Liaison for Health and Hospital Affairs in the Archdiocese of Chicago.
-Bishop Paprocki was elected Vice-President of the Illinois Catholic Health Association.
-In January 2008, Bishop Paprocki was elected Vice-Chairman of the John Paul II Foundation in Rome.
-Bishop Paprocki is Adjunct Professor of Law at Loyola University Chicago School of Law.
+Bishop Paprocki serves as Vice-President of the Illinois Catholic Health Association.
 He is a member of the United States Conference of Catholic Bishops’ Committee on Canonical Affairs and Church Governance, the Committee on Budget and Finance, and the Committee on Laity, Marriage, Family Life and Youth.
 He formerly served on the Ad Hoc Committee on Religious Liberty.
 In addition to English, he speaks Polish, Spanish and Italian, and he reads Latin.
 On June 22, 2010, Bishop Paprocki was installed the ninth Bishop of the Diocese of Springfield in Illinois.
 In May 2013 he received his Master of Business Administration (M.B.A.) degree from the University of Notre Dame.
 He has taught as an Adjunct Professor of Law at Loyola University Chicago School of Law since 1999.
 He also joined the Adjunct Faculty of Notre Dame Law School in 2016.